PearlDroidOs/dessert-shop/README.md

 # How to run the application
 ```
 1. Download Zip File
-2. Unzip and open on Android Studio
+2. Unzip and open it on Android Studio
 3. Click Run on AVD or your device
 ```